Davidgarve/practica1/README.md

 ## How to Use

-1. Open the `Main` class in the `org.ulpc.dacd.control` package.
+1. Open the `org.ulpgc.dacd.control.Main` class in the `org.ulpc.dacd.control` package.
 2. Ensure you have the necessary API key for OpenWeatherMap.
 You can obtain it [here](https://openweathermap.org/appid).
-3. Replace the placeholder API key in the `Main` class with your actual API key.
+3. Replace the placeholder API key in the `org.ulpgc.dacd.control.Main` class with your actual API key.
 4. Define the locations for which you want to retrieve weather data by creating `Location` objects and passing them to the `WeatherController` instance.
-5. Run the `Main` class to initiate the weather data retrieval process.
+5. Run the `org.ulpgc.dacd.control.Main` class to initiate the weather data retrieval process.
 The application will update the weather data for the specified locations every 6 hours.

 ## Resources Used